Antiguen/Book_Awra_2024_25_FlutterApp/bookaurabackend/README.md

 # BookAura Backend

-This is the backend API for BookAura, a digital library and storytelling platform.
+This is the backend API for BookAura, a digital library platform.
 The backend is built with [NestJS](https://nestjs.com/) and MongoDB, providing RESTful endpoints for authentication, user management, books, stories, announcements, comments, and more.

 ---